1.0 SOCIAL FRATERNITIES AND SORORITIES

 1.01(b) May not request an appropriated budget from the Students' Association

-1.01(c) May not request advertising in the Daily Campus Students' Association Bulletin Board
+1.01(c) May not request advertising in the SMU Campus Weekly Students' Association Bulletin Board

 1.01(d) Will not be assigned an affiliate senator by the Student Body Vice-President

 1.01(e) May not open a Students' Association checking account controlled by the Students' Association Comptroller